You have ideas but your psychotic lover has taken the shears to your clothes and all you can do is say “Calgon, take me away!”

 - Urge your local transit system to increase its circulation where needed;

-- Give money to a charity and bring food to shelters;
+- Give money only to local charities that are working on longterm projects and bring food to shelters;

 - When making food, think of bringing a meal to an elderly, incapacitated or economically disadvantaged neighbor;